dokku/dokku/docs/application-deployment.md

 ## Specifying a custom buildpack

 If buildpack detection isn't working well for you or you want to specify a custom buildpack for one repository you can create & commit a file in the root of your git repository named `.env` containing `export BUILDPACK_URL=<repository>` before pushing.
-This will tell buildstep to fetch the specified buildpack and use it instead of relying on the built-in buildpacks & their detection methods.
+This will tell herokuish to fetch the specified buildpack and use it instead of relying on the built-in buildpacks & their detection methods.

 ## Dockerfile deployment